 High in the trees, a sloth may be found feeding on one of its favorite foods: cecropia leaves.
 The sloth’s diet is made of tough foliage, which is difficult to digest.
 They have a four-part stomach that slowly breaks down these leaves with bacteria.
 In fact, it can take up to one month for a sloth to digest one meal.
 Their tongues are thick and densely covered with sharp, backward-directed spines that help saw apart thick leaves.

 Sloths mate and give birth to their young in trees.
 Gestation lasts approximately six months, and the female produces one offspring each year—meaning half of her adult life is spent pregnant.
 Females give basic care to their young but are not the most devoted parents; if her baby falls from a tree, a mother may ignore its cries for help, unwilling to leave the safety of its leafy bower.
 At five months, the young sloth is left to fend for itself, living in the trees of its mother’s previous home range.
 Juveniles become sexually mature at 3 years old.
 Sloths may live up to 20 years or longer.

 Harpy eagles, anacondas, jaguars, ocelots and humans prey upon sloths.
 Poachers take sloths for their meat or to sell in the illegal pet trade.
 In addition, sloths risk electrocution from poorly insulated power lines.
 Deforestation caused by ranching, agriculture, urban expansion and

 logging threatens their habitat.
 When forests are fragmented, sloths are unable to move between the trees that shelter them from predators, and they must resort to crawling exposed on the forest floor.
 They also lose essential food sources, and breeding become

 challenging.
-Conservation organizations such as the World Wildlife Fund are helping protect the tracts of tropical rainforest, which these sloths call home.
+Conservation organizations such as World Wildlife Fund are helping protect the tracts of tropical rain forest these sloths call home.